Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Prefix Tree

-Prefix trees are used for storing key-value pairs in a way that provides the ability to efficiently prove that a search key's value was looked up correctly.
+Prefix trees store a mapping between search keys and their corresponding values, with the ability to efficiently prove that a search key's value was looked up correctly.

-Each leaf node in a prefix tree represents a specific key-value pair, while each parent node represents some prefix which all search keys in the subtree headed by that node have in common.
+Each leaf node in a prefix tree represents a specific mapping from search key to value, while each parent node represents some prefix which all search keys in the subtree headed by that node have in common.
 The subtree headed by a parent's left child contains all search keys that share its prefix followed by an additional 0 bit, while the subtree headed by a parent's right child contains all search keys that share its prefix followed by an additional 1 bit.

 The root node, in particular, represents the empty string as a prefix.
 The root's left child contains all search keys that begin with a 0 bit, while the right